Mouthful of Birds

 Mouthful of Birds (Spanish: Pájaros en la boca) is a short story collection by Samanta Schweblin.
 Originally published in Spanish, it was translated into English by Megan McDowell in 2019.

 The stories feature uncanny plot twists and unexpected endings.

-"Olingris" first appeared in English in a 2010 issue of Granta.
+"Olingiris" first appeared in English in a 2010 issue of Granta.
 In 2017 "The Size of Things" was published in The New Yorker.
 In 2019 "Toward Happy Civilization" was published in The Atlantic and was read aloud by LeVar Burton for the Stitcher Radio podcast LeVar Burton Reads.

 Contents

 Literary significance and reception

 Like Schweblin's novel Fever Dream, Mouthful of Birds received enthusiastic reviews.

 The Guardian wrote, "Delving into the cryptic depths of the human psyche, this is a highly imaginative and thought-provoking collection."
 A review in the Los Angeles Review of Books concluded, "One of the greatest effects of Schweblin's writing is the sensation of having a trapdoor kicked open in your own mind — of not knowing this weird space even existed, but of course.
 There you are."

 Book critic Michael Schaub said of the collection: "Mouthful of Birds is a stunning achievement from a writer whose potential is beginning to seem limitless."

 Parul Sehgal, writing in The New York Times, noticed a variety of influences in Schweblin's stories, including Jesse Ball, Kelly Link, but, most of all, David Lynch.